 The Tribal Public Health Conference is proud to present our Cultural Event series featuring Indigenous youth performers, Native comedians, and the 7th Generation Awards to uplift our spirits and celebrate resilience.

 Hosted By: Chance Rush

 Music and musicians have been a crucial part of preserving Indigenous cultures for generations.
 With talents passed down by our ancestors, songs have been an important aspect of our storytelling and in turn our cultural resilience.
-Join us as we highlight talented Indigenous groundshakers: Olivia Komahcheet, IAMNDN youth group, Mya Keeswood, and more to show how they practice resilience through story and song.
+Join us as we highlight talented Indigenous groundshakers Olivia Komahcheet, Mya Keeswood, Hunter Lee Delgado, and a special guest performance by Fawn Wood, as they express resilience through story and song.